Did you know?

 Threats

-Natural predators of Haddock include spiny dogfish, skates, and gray seals, as well as other groundfish, including cod, pollock, cusk, and hakes.
+Natural predators include spiny dogfish, skates, and gray seals, as well as other groundfish, including cod, pollock, cusk, and hakes.
 Haddocks have grown to be one of the most sought-after species for recreational anglers, as well as the most common fish that is used for food.

-Caught Haddock with its light underside exposed
+Caught haddock with its light underside exposed

-Recent stock evaluations revealed that no Haddock’s species were overfished and that no exploitation was taking place.
+Recent stock evaluations revealed that no species were overfished and that no exploitation was taking place.
 Haddock mortality is at an all-time low, while biomass is at a record high.

-Facts about the Haddock
+More Fun Facts about the Haddock

 1. The largest Haddock measured 37 in and weighed around 24 lbs.